HYAdev/HYAdev.github.io/README.md

 Error: c=240
 ```

 At the bottom, we have the potential suspect, "c=240".
 I searched for any possible hints to what "c=240" is.
 Could it mean 240 Celsius?
-Well, no. This is the part where I asked 0xBlue for a kind hint.
-He provided me with these hints:
+Well, no. This is the part where I asked 0xBlue for hints.
+He answered back with these:

 - The 3-digit numbers at the top are the key to finding the flag
 - You may realize that these range from roughly between 140 to 170.